George Harrison: Family and interests

 Harrison married model Pattie Boyd on 21 January 1966, with McCartney serving as best man.
-Harrison and Boyd had met, on set in 1964 during the production of the film A Hard Day's Night, in which the 19-year-old Boyd had been cast as a schoolgirl, during lunch, George 'playfully' proposed to her.
+Harrison and Boyd had met on set in 1964 during the production of the film A Hard Day's Night, in which the 19-year-old Boyd had been cast as a schoolgirl.
+During a lunch break, George 'playfully' proposed to her.
 They separated in 1974 and their divorce was finalised in 1977.
 Boyd said her decision to end the marriage was due largely to George's repeated infidelities.
 The last infidelity culminated in an affair with Ringo's wife Maureen, which Boyd called "the final straw".
 She characterised the last year of their marriage as "fuelled by alcohol and cocaine", and she stated: "George used coke excessively, and I think it changed him ... it froze his emotions and hardened his heart."
 She subsequently moved in with Eric Clapton, and they married in 1979.

 On 2 September 1978, Harrison married Olivia Trinidad Arias, who was a marketing executive for A&M Records, and later Dark Horse Records.
 As Dark Horse was a subsidiary of A&M, the couple had first met over the phone working on record company business, and then in person at the A&M Records offices in Los Angeles in 1974.
 Together they had one son, Dhani Harrison, born on 1 August 1978.